Update 17.4.22: Equalised the audio levels on the videos at the end of this page + added a video of VK3MO on 20m.

 Please bear in mind that this project will require soldering of 0603-size SMD components and a couple of fine-pitched ICs (see photo of radio PCB below).

 Please contact me at moc.dlrowltn@321ylbmit (reversed) or via qrz.com for information on getting a partial kit for the radio board.
 The parts kit comprises the PCB, most of the passives and many of the ICs (does NOT include the 1.8V regulator, the op-amps or the DDS).
-The price is currently £35 to the UK and EU and £37 to the rest of the world.
+The price is currently £35 to the UK, £37 to the EU and £38 to the rest of the world.
 The PCB is now a proper 2-layer manufactured board with plated through VIAs, solder mask and silk screen.
 See here.
 Additional build documentation will be sent out by email and this includes the buying list for the remaining parts.

 I am getting lots of email, so please check the FAQ before posting questions, thanks.